Non-Stationary Inventory Control with Lead Times: Experimental Study

 We investigate the empirical performance of our algorithms and the impact of (knowledge of) the amount of non-stationarity $S$, lead time $L$, demand censoring, as well as the use of counterfactual feedback.

 \paragraph{Comparison with Non-Stationary Benchmark Algorithms.} \cref{table:simulation_results_relative_regret_normal} reports the relative regret of all algorithms of interest, here for demand sampled from the truncated normal distribution.
-Results for the other distributions are similar and in \cref{table:simulation_results_relative_regret_uniform,table:simulation_results_relative_regret_poisson,table:simulation_results_relative_regret_exponential} in \cref{app:details_experiments}.
+Results for the uniform distribution are similar and hence omitted.
 For the lost-sales setting with zero lead time, we observe that our algorithm \NSLSIC consistently outperforms \LAIS and \SWUCRL by a wide margin, even when ${S = \mathcal{O}(\log(T))}$, and in particular under stationary conditions.
 The higher regret of \SWUCRL is expected, as it is an RL algorithm designed for gradually drifting environments.
 In our regime with abrupt demand switches, the overhead of learning transition dynamics and maintaining conservative confidence bounds leads to slower adaptation compared to bandit-style approaches.

+In general, our algorithms consistently outperform the \MDPC benchmarks, including both the Oracle and Schedule variants, particularly in the backlogging setting.
+While the \IOPEA benchmarks achieve lower regret overall due to access to both side and oracle information, our algorithms remain comparatively close to them especially for large values of $S$.

 \paragraph{Impact of $S$.} Next, we investigate how the empirical performance of our algorithms is impacted by the frequency of change. \cref{fig:simulations_regret_vs_S} compares the scaling of the dynamic regret with respect to $S$ across the different lead times and under the backlogging and lost-sales demand model.
-The behavior under the other distributions is qualitatively similar and therefore omitted.

 Across all settings, the regret exhibits sub-power-law growth in $S$, indicating diminishing marginal sensitivity to additional changes.
 When $S$ is large, the environment effectively approaches a continuously drifting regime, in which the marginal cost of an additional change decreases.
 This behavior suggests that all three algorithms are robust not only to abrupt demand shifts but also adapt naturally to more gradual, continuous forms of non-stationarity, consistent with variation-budget adaptivity.